Next Start

 Auto technicians are knowledgeable about the wide variety of issues that can occur in vehicles and how to solve them.
 Whether it’s a problem with the brakes, electrical system or ignition, they are able to determine the issue, execute the repair and communicate with the customer throughout the process.

-Being able to communicate effectively with others will be key to your success as an automotive technician.
-While much of your time on the job will be spent working on vehicles, you will also interact with your customers on a daily basis.
-Your customers will rely on you to keep them in the loop throughout the repair process, and in many cases, you will have to re-train the customer on how to use new technology in the car properly.
+Being able to communicate effectively with others is one of the most important mechanic skills you can have and will be key to success as an automotive technician.
+While much of your time on the job will be spent working on vehicles, mechanics will also interact with customers on a daily basis.
+Their customers will rely on them to keep them in the loop throughout the repair process, and in many cases, they will have to re-train the customer on how to use new technology in the car properly.

 According to Mark, “Having people skills, a good personality, a professional appearance and being respectful really go a long way in the industry right now.”
 Being a technician in today’s world is about so much more than identifying problems and replacing parts — you must also be able to communicate with all different kinds of people in order to meet the needs of your customers.